Nazi-pikachu/AMS_Backend/README.md

 *<a href = "https://github.com/Nazi-pikachu/AMS_Backend/blob/37693601f4120f3b957b0b4e194e4f68a3311373/AMS.pdf">API endpoints</a>*

+#### Backend Architecture:
+ - Current application has a very simple  monolith architecture which is built using django and djano-DRF.
+ - Additionally REST API are created    to interact with the resources.

 Possible use of cache/CDN/Load Balancers

 CDN : If the application requires some large size images or other resources then CDN can be used for those purpose it will essentially help in